- Some Updates from Jun 7, 2020, 8:08am

 The fifth principle is somewhat useful (the path to respect), but by explicitly decoupling policing from justice, it fails.
 And the remaining four principles are really the core improvements.
 What we’re left with is a vision of a force that prioritizes interceding in crimes and potentially offering the accused an opportunity to make the victim whole, which is at least a start.

-We can extend this to deal with some of the root causes of crime.
+We can extend this to deal at least partly with the root causes of crime.
 Through decriminalization and mandatory deescalation, we can reduce the impact of shame.
 Deescalation would also limit violence and isolation.
 The same goes for over-policing of non-white neighborhoods, so let’s imagine a space where everybody’s neighborhood is policed like mine, going hand-in-hand with decriminalization.

 However, we can also go a few steps further.